 Rats (Rattus spp.) are a common and very damaging invasive pest found throughout much of the world, with one projection of damage caused by rats in the U.S. estimated at \$19 billion annually (Pimentel et al. 2005).
-Although much of the damage they cause occurs in residential areas, they are also common agricultural pests.
+Although much of the damage they cause occurs in urban/suburban areas, they are also common agricultural pests.
 In particular, nut and tree fruit crops can incur substantial damage from rats when present.
-For example, roof rats (Rattus rattus) cause an estimated 5-10% loss in developing macadamia nut crops in Hawaii each year (Tobin et al. 1997).
-Furthermore, roof rats cause frequent damage to citrus crops (Worth 1950), with anecdotal information suggesting roof rat damage is on the rise in citrus orchards in California.
-Effective management options for these invasive rodents are needed to minimize losses in these orchard systems, yet little seems to work for roof rats in citrus orchards (Sun Pacific, pers. comm.).
+For example, roof rats (Rattus rattus) cause an estimated 5-10% loss in developing macadamia nut crops in Hawaii each year (Tobin et al. 1997), while roof rats cause frequent damage to citrus crops (Worth 1950), with anecdotal information suggesting roof rat damage is on the rise in citrus orchards in California.
+Effective management options for these invasive rodents are needed to minimize losses in these orchard systems.